Federal Building, Minneapolis

 The three-story Federal Building in Minneapolis, Minn., was first constructed for use as a U.S. Post Office in 1913 and transformed into a federal office building in the 1930s.
 Listed on the National Register of Historic Places, the Federal Building covers one square block and is within blocks of the U.S. Courthouse and several state and city government buildings.

 A Military Entrance Processing Station (MEPS) and Department of State Passport Office are the key tenants of the building.
-The latest GSA/Gallup tenant satisfaction survey (2011) resulted in an 18% "more than satisfied" (four or five on a five-point scale).

 Property Manager: Denise McCormick